-In addition, in light of the knowledge and understanding of the Group and its environment obtained in the course of the audit, we are required to report if we have identified material misstatements in the Directors' Report that we obtained prior to the date of this auditor's report.
+In addition, in light of the knowledge and understanding of the Group and its environment obtained in the course of the audit, we are required to report if we have identified material misstatements in the Directors' Report and other information that we obtained prior to the date of this auditor's report.
 We have nothing to report in this regard.

-When we read the Chairman's Statement to the Members, the Chief Executive Officer's Review of Operations, the Remuneration Report and the Additional Regulatory Disclosures, if we conclude that there is a material misstatement therein, we are required to communicate the matter in accordance with International Standards on Auditing.
+When we read the Chairman's Statement to the Members, the Chief Executive Officer's Review of Operations, the Remuneration Report, the Company Information, the Additional Regulatory Disclosures and the Five Year Summary, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance in accordance with International Standards on Auditing.